 Nhulunbuy and its surrounding areas are Indigenous-owned private lands, with the township, mine, refinery and other areas covered by special leases.

-While Nhulunbuy is the name of the town, and Gove is the name of the peninsula where the town is located, the two names used interchangeably.
+While Nhulunbuy is the name of the town, and Gove is the name of the peninsula where the town is located, the two names are used interchangeably.

 With a population of around 2,600, Nhulunbuy has all the facilities expected in a modern town, including three schools, a district hospital, two shopping centres, two childcare centres, restaurants and sporting facilities.
 It also hosts a surf club, boat club and golf club with a nine-hole course.